 5. Get feedback (and put it to use).

 Use your online community to better understand what members want.
 Pay attention to what members are talking about in your online community.
 Join in conversations to encourage more discussion and feedback.
-Set up online surveys and polls, and promote them in posts to your online community to gather member feedback.
-Then, use this information to improve your communications strategy.
+Set up online surveys and polls, and promote them in your online community to gather member feedback.
+Then, use this information to improve your member communications strategy.

 Blog Subscribe